Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **1.2 - Describe different types of caching**

-The previous part **1.1 - Describe NGINX as a caching solution** already goes through details on different types of caching along with references on the topic.
+The :ref:`previous module <module1 describe nginx caching>` already goes through details on different types of caching along with references on the topic.